 Physical testing clearly indicates that carbon fiber-reinforced liner repair is the most promising technology evaluated to-date.
-Development of a comprehensive test plan for this process is recommended for use in the field demonstration portion of this program.
+In lieu of a field installation on an abandoned pipeline, a preliminary nondestructive testing protocol is being developed to determine the success or failure of the fiber-reinforced liner pipeline repairs.
+Optimization and validation of this technology continues.